prathmeshsoni/GtuNotificationBot/README.md

 ![Current Result](./media/Steps-GtuNotificationBot.png)

-GtuNotificationBot is a Telegram bot designed to keep users informed about GTU exam results and updates from cse-aiml.live.
+GtuNotificationBot is a Telegram bot designed to keep users informed about GTU exam results and updates from cse-aiml.tech.
 It allows users to authenticate, receive notifications, and manage their preferences efficiently 📢.

 <br />